Customer Spotlight - Plasmonic Gold Nanostar Enhanced Multimodal Photoacoustic Microscopy and Optical Coherence Tomography Molecular Imaging

 For the first time, scientists from the University of Michigan have developed an imaging technique that can visualize newly developed blood vessels in the back of the eye, named choroidal neovascularization (CNV).

-photoacoustic microscopy of choroidal neovascularization e
+Gold Nanoparticle photoacoustic microscopy of choroidal neovascularization

 Merge three-dimensional photoacoustic microscopy of choroidal neovascularization (CNV) obtained from two different excitation wavelength of 578 nm (pseudo-green color) and 650 nm (pseudo-green color)